Agents / Standard term

 The capability that lets an AI model take real actions: the model outputs a structured request ("call this function with these arguments"), and your application decides whether to run it.

-This is the core mechanism that turns a text generator into something that can actually do things.
-When a model needs to go beyond generating text, it outputs a structured request naming a function and its arguments: for example, {"function": "send_email", "to": "sam@example.com", "subject": "Meeting Tuesday"}.
-Your application receives that request, validates it, runs the code, and sends the result back to the model.
-The model then uses that result to continue its work.
-This is how chatbots become agents: tool use is what lets AI book a meeting on your calendar, look up inventory in a database, edit a file, or send an email.
+Tool use turns a text generator into something that can take real actions.
+When a model needs to do more than generate text, it outputs a structured request: a function name and its arguments.
+For example: {"function": "send_email", "to": "sam@example.com", "subject": "Meeting Tuesday"}.
+Your application receives that request, validates it, runs the code, and sends the result back.
+The model uses that result to continue its work.
+This is how chatbots become agents: tool use lets AI book a meeting, look up inventory, edit a file, or send an email.

 Builder example